cncf/devstats.archive/USAGE.md

 1) Running this program on a 5 days of data with org `kubernetes` (and no repo set - which means all kubernetes repos):
 - Takes: 10 minutes 50 seconds.
-- Generates 12002 JSONs in `jsons/` directory with summary size 165 Mb (each JSON is a single GitHub event).
+- Generates 12002 JSONs with summary size 165 Mb (each JSON is a single GitHub event).
 - To do so it processes about 21 Gb of data.

 2) Running this program 1 month of data with org `kubernetes` (and no repo set - which means all kubernetes repos).
 June 2017:
 - Takes: 61 minutes 26 seconds.
-- Generates 60773 JSONs in `jsons/` directory with summary size 815 Mb.
+- Generates 60773 JSONs with summary size 815 Mb.
 - To do so it processes about 126 Gb of data.

 3) Running this program 3 hours of data with no filters.
 2017-07-05 hours: 18, 19, 20:
 - Takes: 55 seconds.
-- Generates 168683 JSONs in `jsons/` directory with summary size 1.1 Gb.
+- Generates 168683 JSONs with summary size 1.1 Gb.
 - To do so it processes about 126 Gb of data.

 Taking all events from single day is 5 minutes 50 seconds (2017-07-28):